xEvheMary/MI-BCI-UnityKart/README.md

 The game works as a cue and feedback of some sort for the user and is responsible for sending event markers to OpenVibe to be recorded alongside the signal.
 OpenVibe runs in the background to receive both the signal and events and record it.
 The kart will go around the track as many as the lap set on the menu screen (image shown above) and will automatically end the recording after finishing all the laps)

+The options on that mode are the required laps to complete and the type of recording done.
+Details of the recording type are explained in this [article]()

 ## (Auxiliary) Training Pipeline

 The training pipeline is the process outside both the game and openvibe.
 It is done after the calibration mode and process the signal into data that can be used to train classifiers for the test mode.
 This process can be done through many methods and it is up to the researcher/user (I personally use Google Colab to train and save the classifier).